MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/4-exercise.md

 ## Workflow

-Inside the project directory for the repository you've just created, you'll see a directory called *terraform* and, within it, a file called *main.tf*.
+Inside the project directory for the repository, you've created, you'll see a directory called *terraform* and, within it, a file called *main.tf*.

 Let's look at a few sections that you might use to define your module's configuration: